↑

 • Let potatoes cool for about 5 minutes before serving.

 • Baked sweet potato calories?
-143. So feel free to load these babies UP!
+Around 120 to 150 calories depending on the size.
+So feel free to load these babies UP!

-• Top with butter, salt and pepper or sour cream and chives for a savory sweet potato.
+• Going savory?
+Top your baked sweet potato with butter, salt and pepper or sour cream and chives.

-• Top with butter, brown sugar, and a sprinkle of cinnamon for a lovely sweet version.
+• Sweet tooth?
+Top with butter, brown sugar, and a sprinkle of cinnamon for a lovely sweet version.

 Print Pin